MAPSS: Manifold-based Assessment of Perceptual Source Separation: Abstract

 \section{Abstract}

-Objective assessment of source-separation systems still mismatches subjective human perception, especially when leakage and self-distortion interact.
-We introduce the Perceptual Separation (PS) and Perceptual Match (PM), the first pair of measures that functionally isolate these two factors.
-Our intrusive approach begins with generating a bank of fundamental distortions for each reference waveform signal in the mixture.
-Distortions, references, and their respective system outputs from all sources are then independently encoded by a pre-trained self-supervised learning model.
-These representations are aggregated and projected onto a manifold via a nonlinear dimensionality reduction technique called diffusion maps, which aligns Euclidean distances on the manifold with dissimilarities of the encoded waveform representations.
-On this manifold, the PM measures the Mahalanobis distance from each output to its attributed cluster that consists of its reference and distortions embeddings, capturing self-distortion.
-The PS accounts for the Mahalanobis distance of the output to the attributed and to the closest non-attributed clusters, quantifying leakage.
-Both measures are differentiable and operate at a resolution as low as 50 frames per second, allowing granular optimization and analysis of self-distortion and leakage for every output channel of the separation system.
-We further derive, for both measures, deterministic error radius and non-asymptotic, high-probability confidence intervals (CIs).
-Experiments on English, Spanish, and music mixtures show that compared to 14 alternative measures, the PS and PM nearly always achieve the highest linear correlation coefficients with human mean-opinion scores, reaching as high as 86.36\% for speech and 87.21\% for music.
-We observe, at worst, an error radius of $1.39\%$ and a probabilistic 95\% CI of 12.21\% for these coefficients, which improves reliable and informed evaluation.
-Using mutual information, we show that the measures strongly complement each other, and more so as their values decrease, suggesting they are jointly more informative as system performance degrades. \footnote{Code available at \url{https://github.com/Amir-Ivry/MAPSS-measures}}
+Objective assessment of audio source‑separation systems still mismatches subjective human perception, especially when interference from competing talkers and distortion of the target signal interact.
+We introduce Perceptual Separation (PS) and Perceptual Match (PM), a complementary pair of measures that, by design, isolate these leakage and distortion factors.
+Our intrusive approach generates a set of fundamental distortions, e.g., clipping, notch filter, and pitch shift from each reference waveform signal in the mixture.
+Distortions, references, and system outputs from all sources are independently encoded by a pre-trained self-supervised model, then aggregated and embedded with a manifold learning technique called diffusion maps, which aligns Euclidean distances on the manifold with dissimilarities of the encoded waveform representations.
+On this manifold, PM captures the self‑distortion of a source by measuring distances from its output to its reference and associated distortions, while PS captures leakage by also accounting for distances from the output to non‑attributed references and distortions.
+Both measures are differentiable and operate at a resolution as high as 75 frames per second, allowing granular optimization and analysis.
+We further derive, for both measures, frame-level deterministic error radius and non-asymptotic, high-probability confidence intervals.
+Experiments on English, Spanish, and music mixtures show that, against 18 widely used measures, the PS and PM are almost always placed first or second in linear and rank correlations with subjective human mean-opinion scores\footnote{Code available at \url{https://github.com/Amir-Ivry/MAPSS-measures}}.